Mississippi Animal Disease and Disaster Preparedness Program

 Step 1) Fill out a producer registration form.

 Producer registration forms are available in brochures from the Mississippi State University Extension Service, Mississippi Board of Animal Health, or local veterinarians.
 Filling out a producer registration form means basic contact information is made available to state animal health officials for use only in the event of an animal health emergency.
-Online forms are available on the following websites:
+Forms are available here:

 The Mississippi State University Extension Service can assist livestock producers and equine owners in obtaining and filling out these forms.